nikramakrishnan/freetype-site/docs/ft2-cache_subsystem.md

 <h4>note</h4>

-This function flushes all nodes from the cache corresponding to this &lsquo;face_id&rsquo;, with the exception of nodes with a non-null reference count.
+This function flushes all nodes from the cache corresponding to this `face_id`, with the exception of nodes with a non-null reference count.

-Such nodes are however modified internally so as to never appear in later lookups with the same &lsquo;face_id&rsquo; value, and to be immediately destroyed when released by all their users.
+Such nodes are however modified internally so as to never appear in later lookups with the same `face_id` value, and to be immediately destroyed when released by all their users.

 <hr>